fexmetrica/fex-metrica/README.md

 REQUIREMENTS
 ===========

-**Fex-metrica** was developped on unix machine.
-Despite most operation should work on Windows systems as well, they were never tested. **Fex-metrica** is almost exclusively written in [Matlab](http://www.mathworks.com).
+**Fex-metrica** was developped on Unix.
+Most operation should work on Windows systems as well, but they were never tested. **Fex-metrica** is almost exclusively written in [Matlab](http://www.mathworks.com).
 The toolbox was tested on verison 2013b, 2014b and 2015a. **Fex-metrica** requires the following Matlab modules:

 * Matlab [stats toolbox](http://www.mathworks.com/products/statistics/);
 * Matlab [computer vision toolbox](http://www.mathworks.com/products/computer-vision/);